waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ```

 ### Variable File
 This section outlines the template for `vars.py` file that will be used to store all global variables.
 Although we don't often use global variables in python, if we do require them, we will store all of them in `vars.py`.
-To reference global variables, you will have to `import vars` in your python file and reference them by doing `vars.YOUR_VARIABLE`
+To reference global variables, you will have to `import vars` in your python file and reference them by doing `vars.GLOBAL_VARIABLE`

 Note: Please refrain from importing variable files by doing `from vars import *`.
 This is to negate any variable naming conflict and keep with best practices.